Updated: September 14, 2020

-It’s been more than 3 months now since I began selling my book, The Ready To Be Rich Guide To Investing, and I’m thankful to all those who wrote me to say that they found it very helpful.
+It’s been a while now since I began selling my book, The Ready To Be Rich Guide To Investing, and I’m thankful to all those who wrote me to say that they found it very helpful.

 Recently, I got an email from someone who told me his thoughts and realizations after reading it, which I’m now sharing with you with his permission, along with my reply.